 October 6, 1997: Michael Dell makes an incredibly bleak appraisal of Apple’s fortunes.
 Asked what he would do with the struggling company, the founder of Dell Inc. says he would “shut it down and give the money back to the shareholders.”

-As incorrect forecasts go, this is one of the more notable in tech history.
+As incorrect forecasts go, this ultimately will go down as one of the more notable in tech history.
 But it doesn’t seem that way at the time.

-Sure, Jobs was back running things, but he hadn’t fared too well with his non-Apple company NeXT.
-And all he had to show for his return as Apple CEO was a new advertising campaign — minus any actual new products.
+Sure, Jobs was back in Cupertino running things again, but he hadn’t fared too well with his non-Apple company NeXT.
+And all Jobs had to show for his return as Apple CEO was a new advertising campaign — minus any actual new products.

 Michael Dell softens his stance on Apple

 In recent years, Dell walked back his infamous statement, which came during a talk at a Gartner Symposium.
-During a Q&A at TechCrunch’s Web 2.0 Summit in 2011, Dell “clarified” his earlier comment, saying he only suggested he would close shop at Apple because he was so dedicated to running Dell at the time.
+During a Q&A at TechCrunch’s Web 2.0 Summit in 2011, which you can watch below, Dell “clarified” his earlier comment, saying he only suggested he would close shop at Apple because he was so dedicated to running Dell at the time.